astinka/flutter_appauth_scene_delegate/README.md

 # flutter_appauth_scene_delegate
-Demo project for fixing PresentinvViewController error
+Demo project for fixing PresentingViewController error

 ## Warning: This project is setup to reproduce an error in flutter_appauth when using SceneDelegate.